anahita1dua/Cosmic-Atlas/README.md

 Anahita Dua

+## License/Copyright
-© 2026 Cosmic Atlas — Personal Project by Anahita
+© 2026 Cosmic Atlas — Personal Project by Anahita, All Rights Reserved This project is shared for educational and portfolio purposes only.
+Please do not copy, redistribute, or reuse without permission.